bhaskarmehta/BookStoreBackend/README.md

 After clonning this, we need to create a .env file and store two variable, if we want to run this in local
  1) PORT 2) DBConnection

 We have created a Dockerfile and ci pipeline.
-Thus pipeline will trigger when a new changes is pushed to this master branch.
+This pipeline will trigger when a new changes is pushed to this master branch.
 It will create a new Docker image and push it to the dockerhub.
 In secret, we have to store the Docker hub credential like docker hub username as DOCKERHUB_ID and docker password or token as DOCKERHUB_PASSWORD

 Now if we want to use or run this docker image then we have to run the docker command as-